accounts-js/accounts/examples/graphql-server-typeorm-postgres/README.md

 In order to be able to run this example on your machine you first need to do the following steps:

 - Clone the repository `git clone git@github.com:accounts-js/accounts.git`
-- Install project dependencies: `pnpm install`
+- Install project dependencies: `yarn install`
-- Compile the packages `pnpm run compile`
+- Compile the packages `yarn run compile`
 - Go to the example folder `cd examples/graphql-server-typeorm-postgres`

 ## Prerequisites